What is an IT or business Consultant?

-After you successfully complete your training you will be available for client roles.
-Once selected for placement, you start a two-year employment with FDM as an IT or business Consultant.
+You will have the opportunity to interview with our clients in the time leading up to completion of your training.
+After your training you will be available for placement on client sites.
+Your first day placed on-site marks the beginning of your two-year commitment as an FDM consultant.
 During these two years, you could be placed on one or more of our client sites.

 What companies will I be working with?

-Take a look at our client list to see where you could be working.
-You may end up working at the same place for the whole two years, or you may be placed on various client sites throughout that time.
+You can be placed with any of FDM’s prestigious clients.
+You may end up working at the same place for the whole two years or you may be placed on various client sites throughout that time.

 What happens at the end of the two years?

-You have a number of options to progress your career further within the IT or business sector.
-You will still be an FDM employee working for an award-winning company.
-However, you are no longer contractually bound to remain with the company and can pursue other avenues if you prefer, such as transitioning into permanent employment with a client you have been placed with.
-FDM continues to provide our Senior Consultants with demanding and fulfilling technical placements.
-They also have the option of pursuing roles internally.
-No matter how you choose to progress your IT career, you will have two years of excellent commercial experience gained through the highly reputable FDM Graduate Programme.
+At the end of the two-year commitment, you have a number of options to progress your career further.
+You will still be an FDM employee and can remain with us as a Senior Consultant.
+However, with the two-year commitment complete you can pursue other avenues if you prefer, such as transitioning into permanent employment with a client you have been placed with or taking your skills to become a freelancer.
+No matter how you choose to progress your career, you will have two years of excellent commercial experience gained through the FDM Careers Program.